 Spinning reels have an open spool with the line exposed.
 These reels are on the bottom of the rod, and they’re much less likely to backlash.
 Spinning reels are great for bass because they can manage lightweight lures better than baitcasters, which is essential for catching bass.

 A spinning reel should be used when you are planning to use light tackle.
 Spinning reels shine when lighter lines and lighter lures are needed!
-We mentioned earlier that most bass anglers prefer to use a baitcaster but that doesn’t apply when speaking about beginner anglers.

 A few instances are when a spinning reel will be in their hands in place of a baitcaster.
 One such example is when they are finesse fishing.
-As menti oned above, spinning reels shine when the lightweight tackle is needed, and finesse fishing requires the right line.
+As mentioned above, spinning reels shine when the lightweight tackle is needed, and finesse fishing requires the right line.

 A spinning rod should be used when an 8lb test fishing line or smaller is needed to catch fish effectively.
 If your situation requires a 10lb test fishing line or larger, a baitcaster will likely be the best choice.